luiscarlosbts/back-end/README.md

 # Api for BTS Admin
 API_BTS Admin is an API to get information from a database.
 Through the endpoints you can retrieve information for the different tables.
-Also you can use the HTTP methods like GET, POST, PUT and DELETE, to execute the actions that you need.
+Also, you can use the HTTP methods like GET, POST, PUT and DELETE, to execute the actions that you need.
 ## Installation
-To run the API we need to do some things first set the API settings and set the DB in your local.
+To run the API we need to do some things; first, set the API settings and set the DB in your local.
 #### Requirements
 This API work over **Node.js**, version ``10.16.3``, and npm version ``6.9.0``
 If  you don't have it, here is the link to download [Node.js](https://nodejs.org/es/)